smblott-github/chromi/README.md

     (Install with something like `npm install coffee-script`.)

-To build Chromi, run `cake build` in the project's root folder.
+Run `cake build` in the project's root folder.
 This compiles the CoffeeScript source to JavaScript.

 `cake` is installed by `npm` as part of the `coffee-script` package.
 Depending on how the install is handled, you may have to search for where `npm` has